 You might have heard somewhere that you can still use moldy cheese as long as you cut out the moldy parts.

-However, this trick only applies to hard cheeses like Asiago or Parmesan and semi-hard cheeses like gouda or cheddar, definitely not for soft varieties like feta.
+However, this trick only applies to hard cheeses like Asiago or Parmesan and semi-hard cheeses like gouda or cheddar, definitely not for soft varieties like feta and its substitutions with similar soft texture.
+So don’t forget this important note.

 Dryness And Hardness